Why Trump is trying to oust Maduro from Venezuela, but not other global dictators

 The U.S. did not intervene with a light touch: As the anti-regime protests were gaining steam Tuesday, Vice President Mike Pence tweeted a video with Spanish subtitles — and spoke a few phrases in Spanish — denouncing Maduro as a dictator and urging people to rise up against him.

-There has been no U.S. ambassador in Caracas since 2010, when the top American diplomat was expelled by Maduro's predecessor, the socialist firebrand Hugo Chávez, and no assistant secretary for the region since veteran diplomat Roberta Jacobson resigned in frustration with the Trump State Department last year.
+There has been no U.S. ambassador in Caracas since 2010, when the top American diplomat was expelled by Maduro's predecessor, the socialist firebrand Hugo Chávez.
+The current assistant secretary for the region, Kimberly Breier, has been in her position only since October.
 And so executing the decisions fell to Pence, national security adviser John Bolton and his staff, and Secretary of State Mike Pompeo.

 Bolton has been widely criticized by foreign policy veterans for not convening any inter-agency "principals meetings" to thrash through policies.
 He has no deputy to lead the inter-agency Deputies Committee that has been the operational arm of past National Security Councils.

-Note: CORRECTION (Jan.
-24, 2019, 1:30 p.m.
-ET): An earlier version of this article misstated the position from which Roberta Jacobson resigned last year.
-She was ambassador to Mexico, not assistant secretary of state, which was her previous position.
-In addition, the article incorrectly stated that the assistant secretary position is now vacant.
-Kimberly Breier was named to the job in October.